skolia/conanexiles_archiver/README.md

 The format is simple, `variable name=value`

 These are override values so you only need to include settings that are different from the default.
-You can use semi colons for commentting lines.
+You can use semi colons for commenting lines.

 Sample: